theamarks/theamarks/README.md

 ### 🎓 Education
 - Master of Science; Biology/Marine Ecology 🦪 (Cal State Fullerton)
-- Bachelor of Science; Enivronmental Science 💦 (University of New Hampshire)
+- Bachelor of Science; Environmental Science 💦 (University of New Hampshire)

 <!--
 **theamarks/theamarks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.